Noroff-FEU-Assignments/chefs-app/README_portfolio-2.md

 ## Description

 For now the app will help the chefs to gather their routines, prep-list, recipes and inventory in one place.
 They can send messages to the administration choosing subject between "budget enquiry" or "other" and the admin can send an announcement to them.
+Beside sending announcements, the admin user has the rights to add/edit/delete inventory products and recipes.
 Everything is connected to the api and the headchef can have control of the functionalities from everywhere.
 The future plan for the app includes:
 - Private api and dedicated database so that it can be used to more than one restaurant.
 - Integrations of the external applications/links with functionalities of: